Customer projects with WordPress: from planning to positioning

 Infrastructure for WordPress hosting

-Sven, you recently moved a WooCommerce store to us because it was mentioned on TV and you expected significantly more traffic.
+Sven, you recently moved a WooCommerce shop to us because it was mentioned on TV and you expected significantly more traffic.
 What is your experience with Raidboxes?

-I am already a "repeat offender" with Raidboxes and can only say that it went absolutely smoothly as always.
+I am already a “repeat offender” with Raidboxes and can only say that, as always, everything went absolutely smoothly.
 Your migration service alone took a lot of work off my hands.
 I also got a few tips to make the site perform even better.

 Apart from our managed hosting, how do you go about making a WordPress website as performant as possible?